Stedi-Demos/bootstrap-archived/README.md

 To create a custom end-to-end EDI system on Stedi, you need to automate tasks like adding files from your input buckets and reacting to the emitted events.
 For example, you may want to automatically forward translated EDI files to an API, FTP server, AS2 server, or a [Stedi function](https://www.stedi.com/docs/functions) to run custom code.

 Bootstrap contains opinionated Stedi functions that you can customize through configuration.
+For example, you can add [Destinations](#destinations) where the bootstrap workflows will send incoming and outgoing data.
 The following sections describe these built-in functions.

 ### Inbound EDI workflow